Vonng/pigsty/docs/c-arch.md

 ## Interaction

-As an example of an environment consisting of a single [Admin Node] (# Admin Node) and a single [Database Node] (# Database Node), the architecture is shown in the following diagram.
+Here is an example of a single [meta node](#meta-node) and a single [database node](#database-node).

 ![](_media/infra.svg)

-The interaction between the management nodes and the database nodes mainly consists of.
+The interaction between the meta nodes and the database nodes mainly consists of.
-* The domain name of the database cluster/node depends on the Nameserver of the management node for **resolution** (optional).
+* The domain name of the database cluster/node depends on the Nameserver of the meta node for **resolution** (optional).
-* Database node software **installation** requires the use of Yum Repo on the management node.
+* Database node software **installation** requires the use of Yum Repo on the meta node.
-* Database cluster/node monitoring **metrics** will be collected by Prometheus on the management node.
+* Database cluster/node monitoring **metrics** will be collected by Prometheus on the meta node.
 * Logs from Postgres, Patroni, Pgbouncer in the database cluster will be collected by Protail and sent to Loki.
-* Pigsty will initiate **administration** of database nodes from the management node:
+* Pigsty will initiate **administration** of database nodes from the meta node:
   * Perform cluster creation, expansion and contraction, instance/cluster recycling
   * creating business users, business databases, modifying services, HBA modifications.
   * Performing log collection, garbage cleanup, backup, patrol, etc.

-* Consul of database node will synchronize locally registered services to DCS of management node and proxy state read/write operations.
+* Consul of database node will synchronize locally registered services to DCS of meta node and proxy state read/write operations.
-* Database node will synchronize time from management node (or other NTP server)
+* Database node will synchronize time from meta node (or other NTP server)